 Phase 1 of this initiative was completed in March 2018, having trained 54,165 farmers, more than 90 per cent of whom are now licensed BCI Farmers.
 Training for both male and female farmers took a number of forms including sessions led by trainers from BCI’s field-level partners as well as through training of trainers that enabled farmers to further roll out the curriculum and supervise farm workers on their specific farms.
 Sessions included occupational health and safety, how to use less pesticide, less synthetic fertiliser and less water for irrigation, which in many cases, can lead to increased yields.

-A Phase 2, managed by the BPP and funded by DFAT Islamabad High Commission, commenced in 2018, with the aim of training and supporting an additional 27,425 farmers, bringing the total trained to 81,590.
-Phase 2 is also supporting investigations into the wider policy and enabling environment to foster the sustainability of the BCI model and strengthen gender empowerment.
+Phase two, managed by the BPP and funded by DFAT Islamabad High Commission, commenced in 2018, with the aim of training and supporting an additional 27,425 farmers, bringing the total trained to 81,590.
+Phase two is also supporting investigations into the wider policy and enabling environment to foster the sustainability of the BCI model and strengthen gender empowerment.

 Ninety female farmers and 89 female workers were trained in the 2017-18 season reflecting the challenge faced by the partners in reaching women.
 Women have few rights to livestock, land or property in Pakistan, and their presence on farms is often unrecorded.
 While they face challenges from illiteracy to accessing government subsidies, training and resources such as water, fertiliser, and markets for their crops, they play an essential role in cotton picking and their inclusion in training is a requirement under the Better Cotton Standard System.
 In creating a learning environment that encouraged women’s participation, hiring women as trainers was therefore critical.
 Few women are trained for such work and although a small group of female trainers were successfully deployed and worked with groups of women farmers, it remains a challenge to find capable women and to provide them with the necessary training.
 Phase 2 of this partnership will further strengthen the gender and women’s economic empowerment components of this partnership.